npes87184/npes87184.github.io/aboutme.md

 </p>

 <p class="about-contribution-text">
-I found QEMU will use an uninitialized variable which will cause core-dump in some special setting when use vhost-scsi-pci.
+I found QEMU would use an uninitialized variable which will cause core-dump in some special settings when using vhost-scsi-pci.
 In addition, I fixed bugs in vmdk to prevent creating bad vmdk.
-It affects all QEMU based hypervisor in the world to product a correct OVA for deploying virtual machine.
+It affects all QEMU based hypervisor in the world to produce a correct OVA for deploying virtual machine.
 </p>
 * [vhost-scsi: prevent using uninitialized vqs](https://github.com/qemu/qemu/commit/e6cc11d64fc998c11a4dfcde8fda3fc33a74d844) <em style="color: green;">merged</em>
 * [vga_int: remove unused function protype](https://github.com/qemu/qemu/commit/e69a10f468d8f6aa6c00a4308f5a8e1f2fd6b3a1) <em style="color: green;">merged</em>